NVlabs/tracks-to-4d/README.md

 - The **code and test data** are released under the **NSCLv1 license** (NVIDIA OneWay Noncommercial License\_22Mar2022.docx).
 - The **pre-trained models** are released under the **Creative Commons Attribution-NonCommercial 4.0 International License** ([Legal Code](https://creativecommons.org/licenses/by-nc/4.0/legalcode)).

-This project downloads and installs additional third-party open-source software.
-Please review their license terms before use.
+This project will download and install additional third-party open source software projects.
+Review the license terms of these open source projects before use.

 ## Installation